RadonCoding/binsafe/README.md

 ### 1. Obfuscator

 #### Analysis
-- **Disassembly**: the binary's code section is disassembled and partitioned into basic blocks by tracing all reachable control flow, including switch tables and exception handler boundaries.
+- **Disassembly**: the binary's code section is disassembled and partitioned into basic blocks by tracing all reachable control flow.

 #### Virtualization
 - **Lifting**: instructions are translated into a custom stack-machine bytecode that the runtime interprets.